+Many patients ask whether to use ice or heat for herniated discs, since they are not sure which treatment is better to relieve their pain.
 While heat and ice are good symptomatic treatments for some types of back pain, they will certainly do nothing at all to resolve the underlying condition causing disc pain.

+This article will examine the roles of ice and heat therapy in treating back, neck and sciatica pain syndromes.
 We will investigate if either modality has any efficacy for herniated or degenerated discs and detail the benefits which might be expected using either ice or heat home remedies.

-Ice or Heat for Herniated Discs / Which to Use?
+Using Ice or Heat for Herniated Discs

+Ice is an anti-inflammatory agent which will reduce swelling and temporarily retard circulation when applied.
+Additionally, ice is an anesthetic agent and will reduce pain in muscular tissues.
 However, ice will also enact a reflex response as the body reacts to the cold by expanding blood flow to the affected area.

 Heat increases cellular activity and circulation.
 Heat loosens tight muscles and helps in the removal of cellular waste products, due to increased blood flow.